appvia/tako/docs/reference/config-params.md

 ## volume.selector

 Defines a label selector to further filter the set of volumes.
 Only the volumes whose labels match the selector can be bound to the PVC claim.
-See official K8s [documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ### Default: `""`